gbdev/pandocs/content/Joypad_Input.md

 keystrokes, because in that case a bit might be already held low by a button key, and pressing the corresponding direction key would thus cause no difference.
 The only meaningful purpose of the keystroke interrupt would be to terminate STOP (low power) standby state.
-Also, the joypad interrupt does not appear to work with CGB and GBA hardware (the STOP function can be still terminated by joypad keystrokes though).
+GBA SP, because of the different buttons used, seems to not be affected by switch bounce.